ShathaCodes/mini-java-compiler/README.md

 # mini Java compiler

-This projects contain a Java compiler built with C language, as well as an application for text editing and compiling.
+This projects contain a Java compiler built with C language, as well as a text editor.

 ### Run the application
 ```